Matthew Bonomo, Project Assistant, Clear Creeks Project

 Matthew started his Gunpowder Valley Conservancy career as a volunteer at a tree planting event in fall of 2015.
 He enjoyed getting outside and experiencing nature so much that he expanded his responsibilities – working as a tree maintenance intern (2015-2016) as well as a tree planting crew chief (2016).
 In 2017, Matt is the Gunpowder Valley Conservancy’s new rain barrel and Clear Creeks project assistant.
 Matt is studying environmental science and horticulture at the Community College of Baltimore County (CCBC) in Essex.
 Matt is also a very active member in the CCBC’s Environmental Science Club, helping with event set-up, recruitment, and campus garden maintenance.

-Patricia Ceglia, Landscape Architect, Clear Creeks Project
+Patricia Ceglia, Landscape Designer, Clear Creeks Project

 Darcy Herman, Clear Creeks Project Assistant Manager and Lower Gunpowder Falls Watershed Project Coordinator